 - 3/4 cup milk

-- 1 to 2 tablespoons butter, melted, for tops
+- 1 to 2 tablespoons butter (melted)

-- Have an inch or two of cool water ready in the sink or in a large baking pan (large enough to set the hot saucepan in to cool).
+Have an inch or two of cool water ready in the sink or in a large baking pan (large enough to set the hot saucepan in to cool).

-- In a saucepan over medium heat, melt the butter.
-Cook, stirring constantly, until you begin to see the sediment browning on the bottom or along the sides of the pan.
+In a saucepan over medium heat, melt the butter.
+Cook, stirring constantly until you begin to see the sediment browning on the bottom or along the sides of the pan.
 Keep cooking, stirring, just until the sediment is a nice rich brown.
 Don't let it burn.
 Remove the pan from the heat and set in the large baking pan or sink with cool water to keep the butter from cooking more.

-- Heat the oven to 425 F. Line a baking sheet with parchment paper or a baking mat, or spray it lightly with nonstick baking spray.
+Preheat the oven to 425 F. Line a baking sheet with parchment paper or a baking mat, or spray it lightly with nonstick baking spray.

 With a whisk, blend the flour mixture thoroughly.
-Stir in the brown butter - herb mixture and the milk until moist.
+Stir in the brown butter and herb mixture and the milk until moist.

-- Turn out onto a floured surface and knead 3 or 4 times to form a cohesive, soft dough.
+Turn out onto a floured surface and knead 3 or 4 times to form a cohesive, soft dough.
 Pat into a circle about 1/2- to 3/4-inch thick.

 Gather any dough scraps together, pat into a circle, and cut out more biscuits.
 Repeat with any remaining dough.

-- Bake the biscuits for 12 to 14 minutes, until nicely browned.
+Bake the biscuits for 12 to 14 minutes, until nicely browned.
 Brush the tops with the 1 to 2 tablespoons of melted butter.